 Registration Guide: Chemistry

-Students majoring in Chemistry, will, through coursework in the major, satisfy BU Hub requirements in Quantitative Reasoning, Scientific Inquiry, and most of the requirements in Communication and the Intellectual Toolkit.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.
+Students majoring in Chemistry will ordinarily, through coursework in the major, satisfy BU Hub requirements in Scientific Inquiry, Quantitative Reasoning, and most of the requirements in Communication and the Intellectual Toolkit with opportunities to satisfy several other units through electives or research-for-credit classes.
+Chemistry majors who are on the pre-health track will generally satisfy additional BU Hub requirements in Social Inquiry and Diversity, Civic Engagement, and Global Citizenship as well.
+Students can satisfy their remaining BU Hub requirements by selecting from a wide range of available courses outside the major or by completing cocurricular experiences.

-A typical first semester Chemistry major schedule looks like this (see below for more detailed information):
+A typical first semester Chemistry major schedule looks like this:

 - Chemistry course